apache/nuttx/graphics/README.txt

 ^^^^^^

 This directory contains tiny graphics support for NuttX.
-The contents of this directory are only build if CONFIG_NXGRAPHICS is defined in the NuttX configuration file.
+The contents of this directory are only build if CONFIG_NX is defined in the NuttX configuration file.

 Roadmap
 ^^^^^^^